prpole/dissertation/chapter2/main.md

-remarkable---because one might presume that instinctual knowledge is either a shared *human* instinct (and does not need to be communicated) or is inaccessible because it belongs to another species and is, *ipso facto*, unable to communicated.
+remarkable---because one might presume that instinctual knowledge is either a shared *human* instinct (and does not need to be communicated) or is inaccessible because it belongs to another species and is, *ipso facto*, unable to be communicated.
 London not only imagines a social life that goes beyond the species, but suggests that such a social life is an absolute necessity for mutual survival in certain environments.